Greg Kelsey

-William Gregory Kelsall (1893-1967), known by the stage name Greg Kelsey, was an English born actor and entertainer who gained fame in the USA in the 1930s and 1940s.
+William Gregory Kelsall (1893–1967), known by the stage name Greg Kelsey, was an English born actor and entertainer who gained fame in the US in the 1930s and 1940s.

 Early life and education

-William Gregory Kelsall, known to family and friends as "Greg," was born in Stoke-on-Trent on 6 January 1894.
+William Gregory Kelsall, known to family and friends as "Greg," was born in Stoke-on-Trent on 6 January 1893.
 He was the eldest son of William Kelsall (b.
 1870) and Emma Kelsall (née Bowcock, b.
 1867).
 His father William Kelsall was a professional vocalist and was subsequently to emigrate to Canada and New York to become an actor, taking the name of William Calvert.

 Greg was educated at St. Mary's Catholic Primary School in Leek, Staffordshire and took his first turn at acting under the tutelage of the nuns at the school.
 His first job after leaving school was as a potters warehouse assistant and he lived at 70 Lime Street Stoke-on-Trent.

 He married May Harper in 1913, shortly before emigrating on his own to Canada.